 Despite the fact that there are pockets of tiny islands around Malta, only the other two largest islands – Gozo (Għawdex) and Comino (Kemmuna) are inhabited.
 Visit the northern part of Malta for its coastal beach resorts and family fun parks, and the south for some of Malta’s best-kept secrets; St Thomas’ Bay in Marsascala, Marsaxlokk, Għar Lapsi, and the preceding Wied iż-Żurrieq.
 All of these locally favourite rock-bound beaches have stunning sky blue waters and unforgettable views.

-For the culture geeks, we found the old capital and ancient city of Mdina worth a day trip.
+For the culture geeks, we found the old capital city Mdina, well worth a day trip.
 We dined at the luxurious The Xara Palace Relais & Chateaux hotel, had the best gelato at Fior di Latte, and visited the mesmerising Roman Catholic St. Paul's Cathedral.
 Walking distance from the old city you can visit the neighbouring city of Rabat.
 With its ancient city walls and World Heritage St Paul’s Catacombs, you will find plenty to see and do.
 The St.Paul's Catacombs are a typical complex of interconnected, underground Roman cemeteries that were in use up to the 4th century AD.

 We would recommend staying at the 16th century Maltese home Indulgence Divine and using it as your base to get to know the island better.
 This house is run by Gattaldo and his partner, both professionals with keen eyes to details that use the UK as their home base.
 Indulgence Divine is in the city (more like a town) Birgu, one of The Three Cities of Malta.
 The location is strategic as you are walking distance to Cospicua, Senglea and Kalkara.
 With a ferry, you can make your way to the touristy Valletta and enjoy some of the things the 2018 European Capital of Culture has to offer.